 Home View data published by RTE {{item}} {{item.label}} Balancing Capacities {{vm.currentItem}}

-For a given year, the methodology for determining the total manual frequency restoration reserve need (approximately 1000 MW of mFRR) and respectively replacement reserve need (approximately 500 MW RR) is given in the Load-Frequency Control Block operational agreement.
-For a given day, the manual frequency restoration reserve need is the remaining need to be covered for the day after deducting the volume of manual frequency restoration reserve allocated at the annual tender (two thirds of the total requirement of 1000 MW for 2021), added to any potential manual frequency restoration reserve volumes terminated by the market participants awarded the calls for tenders following any amendment of the initial commitments.
-For a given day, the replacement reserve need is the remaining need to be covered for the day after deducting the volume of replacement reserve allocated at the annual tender (two thirds of the total requirement of 500 MW for 2021), added to any potential replacement reserve volumes terminated by the market participants awarded the calls for tenders following any amendment of the initial commitments.
+The methodology for determining the total manual frequency restoration reserve need (approximately 1000 MW of mFRR) is given in the Load-Frequency Control Block operational agreement.
+For a given day, the manual frequency restoration reserve volume to be contracted is the remaining volume to be covered for the day after deducting the volume of manual frequency restoration reserve allocated at the periodic tender (50% of the total requirement of 1,000 MW for 2026), plus any additional manual frequency restoration reserve volumes cancelled by the market participants in the periodic tender following a change of the initial commitments.
+For a given day, the complementary reserve need is the remaining need to be covered for the day after deducting the volume of complementary reserve allocated at the periodic tender (50% of the total requirement of 500 MW for 2026), plus any additional complementary reserve volumes cancelled by the market participants in the periodic tender following a change of the initial commitments.

 The aFRR dimensioning method is described in the RTE Load-Frequency Control Block operational agreement.

-To ensure a balance between supply and demand, RTE contracts power reserve availabilities from balancing service providers and reserve providers.
+To ensure a balance between supply and demand, RTE contracts power reserve availabilities from reserve providers and balancing service providers.

 Margins represent a volume of capacity available for RTE to be used to cope with generation or consumption contingency consequences.
 They are thus one of the essential components of system control under safe operating